 Haley finished his career with 100.5 sacks and owns a Super Bowl record 4.5 sacks.
-He was inducted into Canton last August after an 11-year wait that likely was due to his mercurial behavior and at-times strained relationships with coaches, teammates and the media.
+He was inducted into Canton in 2016 after an 11-year wait that likely was due to his mercurial behavior and at-times strained relationships with coaches, teammates and the media.

 Indeed, several years after his retirement, he was diagnosed with bipolar disorder.
 He has discussed his personal challenges in numerous settings, including his Hall of Fame induction speech last August.

 “The only way you can grow is, you’ve gotta ask for help,” Haley said during the speech.
 “I walked into the league a 22-year-old man, with a 16-year-old inside me asking for help.
 I wouldn’t ask for help. … I finally listened.”

 With treatment and proper medication, Haley is more comfortable and grateful.